 “Bullying is not about conflict, misunderstanding and related myths,” says Paul Coughlin, Founder & President of The Protectors, which works with both public schools and private religious organizations to diminish bullying.
 “Bullying is an intentional form of abuse, the only one of its kind that we tell the most vulnerable among us to ‘just ignore.’
 In many cases, bullying is really about contempt and hatred, which are learned behaviors.
 In many cases it’s about pride, arrogance, entitlement, and a belief by some that they are superior to others.
 Standing against bullying is really about standing for human dignity, and the Protectors Alliance of Fort Bend Communities can play a unique role in bringing health and healing to the community.”

-The Protectors freedom-from-bullying program is used by hundreds of organizations throughout the world, says Coughlin, who is also a FoxNews contributor and analyst.
+The Protectors freedom-from-bullying program is used by hundreds of organizations throughout the world, says Coughlin, who is also a FoxNews contributor.
 He is also a former newspaper editor, reporter, expert witness regarding bullying and the law, and varsity soccer coach, and who was also voted Coach of the Year twice.
 He says that in order to diminish bullying in any community, there must be a comprehensive solution comprised of groups that work with youth.

 The Protectors Alliance of Fort Bend Communities is undertaking this bold city-wide initiative which will culminate in a community wide event in October of 2014.